Quantum walk approach to simulating parton showers: Quantum walk as a parton shower simulation

-To illustrate this simple shower, Figure~\ref{fig:1DShower} shows a schematic of a one-dimensional quantum walk able to simulate a particle which can split to produce another particle of the same type.
-In this simple shower, the number of particles present is encoded in the position of the walker.
-Figure~\ref{fig:1DShower} uses a two qubit basis for the position of the walker, ultimately allowing the algorithm to simulate a maximum of 4 shower particles in the final state.
-The number of particles that the algorithm can simulate increases exponentially with the number of position qubits, $x$, as $2^x$.
-For this example, only one splitting is possible, $i \rightarrow ii$, and as a result only one coin qubit is needed to encode the splitting probability.
-If after the coin operation, the coin qubit is in the $\vert 1 \rangle$ state, then the splitting has occurred and the position of the walker is increased by one, thus increasing the number of particles present in the shower by one.
+The subsequent shift operation then adjusts the number of particles present in the shower, depending on the outcome of the coin operation.
+If, after the coin operation, the coin qubit is in the $\vert 1 \rangle$ state, then the splitting has occurred and the position of the walker is increased by one, increasing the number of particles present in the shower by one.
 However, if the coin operation yields a $\vert 0 \rangle$ state, then the walker does not move for this simple example\footnote{Note that in Figure~\ref{fig:1DShower} the shift operation also shows the ability to decrease the walker's position.
 This is not needed for the simple example of $i\rightarrow ii$ splittings, but will be useful later.}.
+As shown in Figure~\ref{fig:1DShower}, the shift operation is constructed from a series of Toffoli gates and thus is a unitary operation.

 This step can then be repeated for the number of discrete shower steps in the parton shower, resembling the quantum random walk outlined in Section~\ref{sec:QW}.
 Throughout the calculation, the device is in a superposition state of all possible outcomes of the coin and shift operations.
 At the end of the shower process, the final state of the system is measured and projected onto a classical state.